dotnet/docs/docs/csharp/language-reference/builtin-types/struct.md

 For more information, see the [Structs](~/_csharpstandard/standard/structs.md) section of the [C# language specification](~/_csharpstandard/standard/README.md).

-For more information about features introduced in C# 7.2 and later, see the following feature proposal notes:
+For more information about `struct` features, see the following feature proposal notes:

 - [Readonly structs](~/_csharplang/proposals/csharp-7.2/readonly-ref.md#readonly-structs)
 - [Readonly instance members](~/_csharplang/proposals/csharp-8.0/readonly-instance-members.md)